Statistical-based software for the prediction of mutagenicity.

 Sarah Nexus uses a unique, hierarchical, machine-learning methodology to build a model for Ames mutagenicity.

 Query structures which are imported into Sarah are standardised and then fragmented.
 These fragments are reviewed for activity versus inactivity based on (in)activity of training set examples.
 Sarah further refines the fragments by considering the similarity of the query structure to a training set of compounds.

-The structure standardisation in Nexus 2.2 uses a set of transform rules including, but not limited to, aromaticity perception, transforming tautomers and resonance forms, and removing salts.
+The structure standardisation in Sarah Nexus uses a set of transform rules including, but not limited to, aromaticity perception, transforming tautomers and resonance forms, and removing salts.
 The aim of the standardisation is to interpret structures more accurately, in order to optimise predictions and minimise false signal strengths.

 The fragments are arranged into a network of hypotheses (or nodes) and the fragments which are perceived to be of a greater value contribute to an overall prediction of toxicity.
 Fragments may be of various sizes and can even overlap, ensuring greater accuracy in predictions.
 Figures 1-3 highlight a step-by-step guide to the fragmentation process.